 - Payment options that work for you and your budget

 - Accreditation by the state

 - Proven, research-driven data on the success of its treatment programs

 - Initial diagnostic process to identify all issues that may influence the patient’s ability to make progress in recovery

 - Evidence-based treatment and therapeutic options

 - Highly personalized treatment programs tailored to meet the needs of each patient

 - Aftercare services and referrals for the prevention of relapse

 Finding a drug rehab facility that has all of these features may seem difficult, but here at Axis, we provide everything on the list above and more.
 Our goal is to offer your loved one everything he or she needs to break free from drug and alcohol dependence and to go home with a plan that will help to continue to grow in recovery and remain true to his or her principles of sobriety.
-Starting with an evaluation and diagnostic process at intake, we create a treatment plan designed just for your loved one, complete with an intensive therapeutic schedule that comes cutting-edge treatment options as well as traditional care and support.
+Starting with an evaluation and diagnostic process at intake, we create a treatment plan designed just for your loved one, complete with an intensive therapeutic schedule that comes with cutting-edge treatment options as well as traditional care and support.